 - Charges made by a physician and/or surgeon (including office visits, in-hospital visits, and surgery).
 Routine office visits are subject to a \$20 co-pay for managed care enrollees. - Charges made by a registered nurse that are deemed medically necessary.
-Not covered are charges by a R.N. who resides in the retiree's home or is a member of the retiree's family. - Hospital outpatient charges. - Professional ambulance services or the trip to the first hospital of treatment. - Artificial limbs and eyes but not eye exams.
+Not covered are charges by a R.N. who resides in the retiree's home or is a member of the retiree's family. - Hospital outpatient charges. - Professional ambulance services or the trip to the first hospital of treatment. - Durable medical equipment.